 sets LDBIAS to hexadecimal 1500.
 Use of the BIAS command is optional.
-The loader uses the current value of LDBIA as the origin of relocatable programs and updates the value after each load.
-DOS permits a BIAS value to be set such that the user may overlay a section of DOS from location LOKUP to SUPTOP, to allow loading of large user programs If the user does not want to overlay DOS he must enter a value at or above SUPTOP.
+The loader uses the current value of LDBIAS as the origin of relocatable programs and updates the value after each load.
+If SYSGEN parameter MINSYS EQU X'1', DOS permits a BIAS value to be set such that the user may overlay a section of DOS from location "LOKUP" to "SUPTOP", to allow loading of large user programs.
+With the SYSGEN parameter, MINSYS EQU 0 DOS will not permit the loading of any program below the value of "SUPTOP".